Our Story Toguchi Body Shop, Inc. has been serving Maui since 1958.

 The big move to Maui’s first industrial park came a few years later in 1965.
 The building was a former WWII military Quonset hut.
 The area known as 18th Service had 40 Quonset huts comprising the industrial park.
 M. Toguchi Repair was in Quonset number 16.
 Address: #16 Kahului Beach Road.
 Telephone number 35-339.
 The 4000-square-foot building had the space needed to accommodate a few employees.

-In 1968, Mr. John Fitzgibbons’ Volkswagen Maui entered the new car market as a stand-alone Volkswagen dealership (where Enterprise Rent-a-Car is today).
+In 1968, Mr. John Fitzgibbons’ Volkswagen Maui entered the new car market as a stand-alone Volkswagen dealership (where Enterprise Rent-a-Car is today, on Hana Hwy.).
 This was a key time for M. Toguchi Repair to get into the collision repair market.
 “Herbie The Love Bug” was a Disney Motion Pictures Hollywood hit, and Beetlemania had swept across the United States and the island of Maui.
 As VW Beetle sales on Maui increased, so too did the need for its repair.

 Many of the other body shops on island were NOT enthused to repair this odd unibody car from Germany.
 And so a business niche was discovered.